nixworks/public/news/2014/04/17/index.md

 ##### Steven W. Rhodes
 ### [Bankruptcy judge Steven W. Rhodes says that the court may maintain supervision over the finances of the city of Detroit, Michigan, even after the city emerges from bankruptcy protection. ](/news/2014/04/17/bankruptcy-judge-steven-w-rhodes-says-that-the-court-may-maintain-supervision-over-the-finances-of-the-city-of-detroit-michigan-even-afte.md)
-_Context: Mich., Steven W. Rhodes, Detroit_
+_Context: Steven W. Rhodes, Mich., Detroit_

 ##### Algeria
 ### [Voters in Algeria go to the polls for a presidential election with incumbent President Abdelaziz Bouteflika standing for a fourth term. ](/news/2014/04/17/voters-in-algeria-go-to-the-polls-for-a-presidential-election-with-incumbent-president-abdelaziz-bouteflika-standing-for-a-fourth-term.md)
-_Context: President, Algeria, Abdelaziz Bouteflika_
+_Context: Abdelaziz Bouteflika, Algeria, President_

 ##### India
 ### [Voters in twelve states of India go to the polls for the biggest day of voting during the election process. ](/news/2014/04/17/voters-in-twelve-states-of-india-go-to-the-polls-for-the-biggest-day-of-voting-during-the-election-process.md)